merovex-press/merovex-press.github.io/_posts/2017-11-11-religion-is-superstition.markdown

 > But for right now, until that completeness, we have three things to do to lead us toward that consummation: Trust steadily in God, hope unswervingly, love extravagantly.
 And the best of the three is love.
 > <cite>1 Corinthians 13:9-13</cite>

 C.S.
 Lewis was raised an atheist.
-As a youth he boarded with and was tutored by a powerfully intellecual atheist.
+As a youth he boarded with and was tutored by a powerfully intellectual atheist.
 Works he wrote before his conversion bear out his lack of Christianness.
 He served in the trenches of the First World War and came away shaken, yet still not Christian.
 In time, however, his intellect and atheism could not overcome what he experienced in life and reality.
 He came in time to be a theist then a Christian.
 Thus as a Christian, he addressed the [intellectual richness of Christianity](http://amzn.to/2hl0Ypy).

 ## Beliefs Have Consequences

-I wish I could say I don't care whether an atheist agrees with me or not.
+I wish I could say I don't care whether an atheist agrees with me.
 However, the reality of God carries a death sentence for those who reject him.
 It frustrates me that I alone cannot persuade an atheist of the merciless tyranny they serve under, and the freedom I experience as a Christian.
 Sin can't tell me how to live.
 I'm living in the freedom of God.[^freedom] There's a joy and purpose there an atheist lacks, but I cannot explain it.
 I cannot use clear evidence as one always finds an alternative interpretation.
 I can only strongly hope that the atheist may be given this same freedom.

 I've read the Bible throughly.
 I've lived a life fully.
 I've faced reality.
 My faith is battle-earned.
 I'm not trying to persuade the reader that Christianity is truth.
 I merely assert that the one who asserts that religion is superstition does not have the faintest notion of what they are saying.